 The foundation of our investor base is the "family investor."
 These capital providers make up approximately 70% of our total equity capital and include accounts held by individuals, jointly held accounts, IRAs, and trusts.
-We believe these investors represent "Families Supporting Family Farmers."

 In addition, it is notable that generally both IRAs and trusts are considered long-term holding vehicles.
 IRAs are meant to be held until retirement and trusts are frequently used as part of estate transfer planning or longer-term purposes.
 These types of investment vehicles fit well with the long-term commitment needed by the farmers.